 Only an hour north of its better-known neighbour by train or car, Girona has long been a popular day-trip destination for visitors to Barcelona or elsewhere along the Costa Brava.
 However, we would implore you to spend a little longer here to get under its skin - and savour some of the streets which are so deliriously pretty, you'll want to see them twice.

-Here are our very own personal recommendations for how to spend the perfect weekend in Girona.
+Here are our very own personal recommendations on the best things to do in Girona and how to plan the perfect weekend.

 Things to Do in Girona